-In recent years, his research groups have continued In 2004, he became full professor and chair of the to expand and innovate, showing, for instance, some Institute of Microengineering, University of Neuchâtel, of the first high efficiency perovskite/silicon tandem Switzerland, taking over the activities of Prof. Arvind devices, and, together with NREL, achieving world Shah.
-While accompanying the industrial developments record two-junction devices obtained by combining III-V of thin film silicon and pushing the technology to its on top of Si heterojunction.
-His work on passivating limits, he set up a program on advanced crystalline contacts extended to both alternative materials and silicon heterojunction devices.
-Within a short time, contacts that are able to withstand high temperatures. device voltages of about 700 mV could be demonstrat-In the last years, he also developed activities in the field ed using a lean process based on parallel plate plasma of building-integrated photovoltaics.
-Prof. Ballif was one enhanced chemical vapor deposition and sputtering, of the inventors of the white "efficient" photovoltaic allowing for cost-effective production technology.
-This panels, now industrialized by the company Solaxess, triggered industrial interest.
-In 2008, the company Roth and recently his team introduced high-resolution and Rau established a subsidiary in Neuchâtel, starting photographic and photovoltaic images.
-His activities also include aspects of storage, energy and electricity a long cooperation to bring the technology to maturity.
-In 2007, he was also a founder of Indeotec, a company management. that supplied new generation deposition tools to Prof. Ballif authored or co-authored over 400 scientific his laboratory. and technical papers, as well as a number of patents.
+In recent years, his research groups have continued to expand and innovate, showing, for instance, some of the first high efficiency perovskite/silicon tandem devices, and, together with NREL, achieving world record two-junction devices obtained by combining III-V on top of Si heterojunction.
+His work on passivating contacts extended to both alternative materials and contacts that are able to withstand high temperatures.
+In the last years, he also developed activities in the field of building-integrated photovoltaics.
+Prof. Ballif was one of the inventors of the white "efficient" photovoltaic panels, now industrialized by the company Solaxess, and recently his team introduced high-resolution photographic and photovoltaic images.
+His activities also include aspects of storage, energy and electricity management.

+Prof. Ballif authored or co-authored over 400 scientific and technical papers, as well as a number of patents.